choldgraf/LaSP/README.md

-* What is LaSP?
+# What is LaSP?
-LaSP stands for - - Learning and Signal Processing- - .
-It's a Python wrapper some awesome machine learning and signal processing open source packages.
-It provides an educational environment to learn how to use these tools based on [http://www.ipython.org IPython].
+LaSP stands for *Learning and Signal Processing*.
+It provides an educational environment to learn how to use some of the awesome open source machine learning and signal processing packages out there.
+The tutorials are based on [IPython](http://www.ipython.org).
+Installation dependencies can be managed through a [virtual environment](https://virtualenv.pypa.io) to simplify your experience.

 The plan is to cover the following topics by Fall 2014: